McDonald’s Hotcakes

 McDonald’s Hotcakes Nutritional Information

-Nutritional information in this guide is based on the standard recipe and formulation for a single serving measured as three pancakes served with butter and maple flavored syrup.
+Nutritional information in this guide is based on the standard recipe and formulation for a single serving measured as three pancakes with butter and maple flavored syrup.

-Serving 1 Order
+Serving size: 1 Order

 Saturated Fat